- How to Treat

 - Bronchospasm test: A lung function test is initially performed for this test.
 If the bronchi are constricted at this time, the patient inhales a medication to dilate the bronchi.
 If the measured value shows an improvement, the diagnosis is confirmed.

-- Allergy test: If connection with an allergy is suspected, then an allergy test is carried out (blood test with subsequent skin test).
+- Allergy test: If the connection with an allergy is suspected, then an allergy test is carried out (blood test with subsequent skin test).

 - Other investigations may be performed to exclude other lung diseases.